Udny Castle

 Udny Castle is a tower house in the parish of Udny, south-west of the village of Pitmedden and north-east of the hamlet of Udny Green, Aberdeenshire, in the north-east of Scotland.
-The area is generally flat but the castle is sited on the highest ground and can be seen for a considerable distance.
+Although the surrounding area is generally flat, the castle is sited on the highest ground and can be seen from a considerable distance.
 Its exact construction date is unknown, but its foundations probably date from the late 14th or early 15th century.
-Additional storeys were added and a later extension, described as a "modern mansion", was incorporated but subsequently demolished.
+Additional storeys were added and a later extension described as a "modern mansion" was incorporated before being demolished.
 It is a Category A listed building.

 History

-Sited on the highest area in a generally flat terrain, the castle can be seen from a considerable distance.
 The exact construction date is not known but it was probably initially constructed by the Udny family in the 14th or 15th century.
 The property is first recorded when it is shown on a charter for David II instigated by Ronald of Uldney.

 MacGibbon and Ross suggested a construction date of the turn of the 16–17th centuries, but the indentation of the upper floors and thickness of the foundation walls suggest a much earlier date.
 The main construction work of the keep is believed to have spanned over 100 years and been undertaken by three consecutive lairds; it is reported to have "ruined them all".

 The Udny family also owned Knockhall Castle and lived there until 1734 when Knockhall was destroyed by fire; they then returned to Udny.
 Jamie Fleeman, the Laird's fool, was responsible for saving the family papers from being destroyed in the fire.

-The castle was abandoned sometime around 1775 then repair work was undertaken in 1801.
+The castle was abandoned sometime around 1775, then repair work was undertaken in 1801.